 Beginning Aug.
 3, season 12 of Dallas Cowboys Cheerleaders and season three of I Love Kellie Pickler will follow new episodes of Nashville at 10 p.m. and 10:30 p.m., respectively.
-(New episodes of Nashville continue to be available the day after their premiere on Hulu.)
+(New episodes of Nashville continue to be able the day after premiere on Hulu.)

 Additionally, Nashville star Charles Esten will host the 2017 CMT Music Awards on June 7.

-The channel's summer slate includes CMT Instant Jam: Brett Eldredge (June 16), CMT Crossroads With Earth, Wind & Fire and Friends (June 23) and the broadcast premiere of To Joey With Love, focusing on country music couple Joey and Rory Fleek (Joey died of cervical cancer in March 2016 at the age of 40).
+The channel's summer slate also includes CMT Instant Jam: Brett Eldredge (June 16), CMT Crossroads with Earth, Wind & Fire and Friends (June 23) and the broadcast premiere of To Joey With Love, focusing on country music couple Joey and Rory Fleek, the former who died of cervical cancer in March 2016 at the age of 40.

 CMT's summer slate comes in the midst of strong growth for the channel, thanks in no small part to the acquisition of Nashville.
 Total day ratings are up 19 percent in the adults ages 18-49 demo and up 25 percent among women 18-49.